xseman/xseman/QUOTES.md

 greater the temptation to withstand.”
 ― Stephen King, The Dark Tower

-“The more I read, the more I acquire, the more certain I am that I know
-nothing.”
-― Voltaire

 “Always leave the code behind in a better state than you found it.
 If everyone
 on the team is doing this, they make small regular contributions to code base
 health every day.”